MeghanaHPP/Credit-Card-Analysis/README.md

 # Credit-Card-Analysis
-Seeing the factors contributing to the defaulters
+Analysing the defaulters and non-defaulters by the education, gender, marital status, state and age Identifying the misclassified customers